platformbuilds/opencompute/README.md

 ---
 layout: post
 title: Open Compute Project
-bare: false                            # Make this page by not displaying author information, and ensuring there's no table of contents
+bare: true                            # Make this page by not displaying author information, and ensuring there's no table of contents
 toc: true                             # Adds a table of contents to the left sidebar of the page
 credits: true                         # Adds credits for the page including the author and date to the title
 author_name: aarvee                   # Sets the name of the author